Box-Tools/BoxKit/README.rst

  Contribution
 **************

-Contribution to the source code is encouraged.
-Developers can create pull requests from their individual forks to the ``development`` branch.
+Developers are encouraged to fork the repository and contribute to the source code in the form of pull requests to the ``development`` branch.
 Please read ``DESIGN.rst`` for an overview of software design and developer guide